Life insurance for dialysis patients & people with kidney disease

 If you’ve been treated for acute kidney failure (which can be caused by infection or an injury, among other possible causes), [5] insurance companies will want to have a thorough and accurate view of your medical profile before they make a formal offer of coverage.

-In this case, the insurer will want to verify specific details about the stage of the disease, any additional conditions affecting your health, and whether you’re following any treatment and taking any prescriptions.
+• In this case, the insurer will want to verify specific details about the stage of your kidney disease, any additional conditions affecting your health, and whether you’re following any treatment and taking any prescriptions.

 Why does kidney disease affect life insurance rates?

-Kidney disease affects how much your life insurance costs because it affects your mortality.
+Kidney disease affects how much your life insurance costs because it may increase your insurance risk — in other words, because the chances that you die while your coverage is in effect are higher.
 People who have been diagnosed with chronic kidney disease statistically have shorter-than-average life expectancies.
+[8]

 Term life insurance and whole life insurance are the two main types of life insurance policies people with kidney disease are eligible for.
-Term life insurance is the more affordable option for most people, but can be difficult to be approved for, depending on the details of your kidney disease.
+As long as your kidney disease is at stage 3 or lower, you should have no problem being eligible for any of these options.

 • Group life insurance.
-A group policy is typically provided by your employer with a death benefit of one to two times your salary.
-No medical information is required to apply for this coverage, and you’re guaranteed approval.
+A group policy is typically provided by your employer for free or at a subsidized rate.
+While group policies offer low payouts — usually, one to two times your salary — but coverage is guaranteed.

 • Spousal insurance rider.
-If your spouse has life insurance coverage, they may have the option to get additional coverage for you through a rider
+If your spouse has life insurance coverage, they may have the option to get additional coverage for you through a spousal rider.
+This policy supplement adds a small amount of coverage for your spouse to your policy, in addition to your own death benefit.

 Best life insurance companies for people with kidney disease